Adventure City in Anaheim is a ton of fun for young kids that love vehicles of all kinds.

 Give yourself three to four hours to ensure you have ample time to play.
 We were there for just under four hours, rode favorite rides multiple times (did I mention 10+ times on the train??) and it felt just about perfect.

-Disclaimer: The author’s family received complimentary admission to visit Adventure City for the purpose of reviewing and posting on the site.
-This is completely unbiased review, and I had been planning to visit Adventure City for some time before this.
+Disclaimer: The author’s family received complimentary admission to visit Adventure City (2012) for the purpose of reviewing and posting on the site.
+This is completely objective review, and I had been planning to visit Adventure City for some time before this.